waild/PrometheusDevOpsHackaton/docs/ADR/ci-tool.md

 ## Consequences

-Github Actions cover all needs
+Github Actions cover all needs, it offers substantial benefits in terms of automation, efficiency, and collaboration,